ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 The `definition_uri` fields allows you to specify a link to a resource describing the attribute and its permitted values.

 This data set has two additional attribute components defined for the 95% confidence interval for the `Average customer spend` values.

+This data set has two additional attribute components defined for the 95% confidence interval for the `Average customer spend` values.
 #### Pivoted shape

 ##### Pivoted single-measure data set